I had heard of the

 The first few days of the festival were just for the kids.
 Busloads of them were brought in from nearby schools.
 Viv introduced the very first speaker, Chai Strathie.
 Wow, did he earn his keep.
 He is GOOD, and kept that huge tent-full of younguns laughing and stomping and cheering for an hour.

-Then it was Vivian's and my turn.
-She shared her new book, The Covers of My Book Are Too Far Apart, which is all about learning to love to read.
+The Covers of My Book Are Too Far Apart, which is all about learning to love to read.

 While Vivian talked about coming up with characters and writing, I drew what she and the kids decided on.
 I did lots of drawings, but caught a photo of only this one.
 Sort of like speed-drawing rather than speed-dating.
 It was a blast!